Inference in clustered IV models with many and weak instruments: Introduction

-Given the invariance assumption in my model, an alternative way to conduct inference on the parameter of interest is to use randomisation tests as, for example, in \citet{canay2017randomization}.
-In this paper I do not consider such tests to stay close to the literature on many weak instruments.
-Moreover, the approach I use here to generalise the many instrument AR statistic is interesting on its own, since it might also be used to derive a cluster many instrument score statistic similar to the score statistic in \citet{boot2023identification}, for which a randomisation test is not available due to dependence on the unknown distribution of the first stage errors.

-Lastly, a couple of papers question the need to account for clustered data. \citet{barrios2012clustering} and \citet{chetverikov2023standard} focus on settings in which the distribution of a regressor allows the use of simpler variance estimators.
-In particular they show that when the regressor of interest is randomly and exogenously assigned, the homoskedastic variance estimator remains valid.
-The regressor of interest in my model is endogenous and therefore does not fall in this specific category.

-Another paper that derives conditions under which clustering is not necessary or must be accounted for in a non-conventional manner is the one by \citet{abadie2023should}.
-They emphasise the different needs for clustering due to what they call the sampling based approach and the design based approach.
-In the former the researcher observes a small fraction of all clusters, whereas in the latter almost the entire population is observed, which requires a different type of clustering.
-In this paper I abstract from these questions and assume that clustering at the specified level is necessary and adequate.
+Recently a discussion has emerged on the need to account for clustering in the data.
+See for example \citet{barrios2012clustering}, \citet{chetverikov2023standard} and \citet{abadie2023should}.
+In this paper I abstract from this question and instead assume that clustering at the specified level is necessary and adequate.

 The remainder of the paper is structured as follows.
-In \cref{sec:model} I present the linear IV model for clustered data and argue why many and weak instruments are more likely in these types of models.
-Next, in \cref{sec:clj} I derive the cluster jackknife AR and score tests and provide some extensions of these tests. \Cref{sec:MIAR} proposes the cluster many instrument AR statistic. \Cref{sec:MC} contains simulation results on the new tests.
-The empirical application is given in \cref{sec:application} and the last section concludes.
-All extra results, proofs, longer derivations and alternative interpretations are in the appendices.
+In \cref{sec:model} I present the linear IV model for clustered data and argue why many and weak instruments are more likely in these types of models. \Cref{sec:cljar,sec:cljs} discuss the cluster jackknife AR and the cluster jackknife score tests.
+The four extensions of these tests are covered in \cref{sec:extensions}. \Cref{sec:MC,sec:application} proceed with the simulation results and the empirical application.
+Finally, \cref{sec:conclusion} concludes.